Luckyspot0gold/SoundsofRangi/README.md

 - Proprietary Algorithm Protection

 ### 🔒 SECURITY NOTICE
-This repository contains proprietary technology belonging exclusively to SoundsoftRangi Technologies.
+This repository contains proprietary technology belonging exclusively to Reality Protocol LLC.
 Unauthorized access, use, duplication, or distribution is strictly prohibited and will be prosecuted to the fullest extent of the law.

 ### 🌟 Revolutionary Features
 - **Patent-Pending Harmonic Sonification**: Exclusive frequency mapping algorithms